hevinamin/ButtonBox/README.md

 I do not claim ownership for the code and you guys can use it as you see fit.
 Some adjustments can be made to better fit your needs!

+You will need to install the Joystick library from the following link: https://github.com/MHeironimus/ArduinoJoystickLibrary .
+In Arduino IDE:
+Go to Sketch -> Include Library -> Add .ZIP Library Find your downloaded .zip from the link and import it.

 I HIGHLY recommend getting a new 1 foot to 3 feet data cable, either USB-C or Micro USB depending on your Pro Micro manufacturer.
 However, any old data cable that connects to your PC and Pro Micro works!

 Hope you have fun!